GregoryFarmer/GregoryFarmer/README.md

 ```js
 console.log("Hello, world! 👋")
 ```
+> [!NOTE]
-Welcome to my GitHub profile!
+> Welcome to my GitHub profile!
 I am a Computer Science: Data Science student from the University of Tennessee @ Chattanooga.
 I have 10 years of *freelance* Node.js programming experience as of February 2026.
 Yes, I started from a very young age: pretty cool, right?
+I
-I mostly specialize in backend-side of websites (express.js my beloved), but I also am not too far off of frontend either (EJS layouts, also my beloved).
+> mostly specialize in backend-side of websites (express.js my beloved), but I also am not too far off of frontend either (EJS layouts, also my beloved).
 ```js
 console.log("Where can I be found? 🤔")
 ```